akospaska/Portfolio-Webshop/README.md

   - Name
   - Is it featured or not.
 (The featured items are displayed on the home screen)

-- Delete the product (Note that, the product will not be deleted.
+- Delete the product (
+, the product will not be deleted.
 It will be set the "isDeleted" value to 1 in the database)

 ### **Category & Brand Manager**